libinkoshy/Machine_Learning_Projects/README.md

 # Machine Learnig Projects
 ### This respository includes my machine learning algorithm practices on different datasets.
 Both regression and classification problems have been considered.
-### Optimized algorithm has been deployed and used in a webpage for most of the datasets.
+### Optimized algorithm has been choosen by either GridsearchCV or RandomizedsearchCV.
+### For most of the datasets, I have deployed the model and used in a webpage.